Environment – Climate Change

 Climate Change

-Climate Change is a global environmental and developmental challenge whose effects impact all sectors, including water resources, energy, food production and human health.
-In response, the United Nations Conference on Environment and Development (Rio, 1992) adopted the United Nations Framework Convention on Climate Change (UNFCCC).
-Subsequently, in 1997, the Kyoto Protocol was adopted, introducing legally binding emission reduction targets for the developed countries only.
+Climate Change constitutes a global environmental and development challenge, whose impacts affect all sectors, including water resources, energy, food production and human health.
+To address it, the United Nations Framework Convention on Climate Change (UNFCCC) was adopted at the United Nations Conference on Environment and Development (Rio, 1992).
+Subsequently, in 1997, the Kyoto Protocol was adopted, introducing legally binding emission-reduction targets for developed countries only.

-At the 21st UN Conference on Climate Change (COP21) held in Paris in 2015, the parties to the UNFCCC adopted a new universal and legally binding global climate agreement, the "Paris Agreement."
-This agreement, the first major multilateral agreement of the 21st century, sets out a global action plan to limit the planet's temperature increase to well below 2°C, preferably to 1.5°C, in order to avoid dangerous climate changes.
+In 2015, in Paris, at the 21st UN Climate Change Conference (COP21), the Parties to the Framework Convention adopted a new universal and legally binding global climate agreement, the “Paris Agreement”.
+This Agreement, the first major multilateral agreement of the 21st century, sets out a global action plan aimed at limiting the increase in the planet’s average temperature to well below 2°C, and if possible to 1.5°C, in order to avoid dangerous climate change.

-Participating actively in the ongoing international negotiations on climate change and supporting the European Union's efforts to lead the battle against this phenomenon, Greece:
+Actively participating in the ongoing international negotiations on climate change and supporting the EU’s efforts to lead the fight against the phenomenon, Greece:

 - was among the first countries to ratify the Paris Agreement (2015),

-- advocates for the swift implementation of the Agreement by all states,
+- supports its swift implementation by all Parties,

-- has made significant strides in climate adaptation with the adoption of a National Strategy and the establishment of a National Council for Adaptation to Climate Change, as well as the development of Regional Adaptation Plans,
+- has made significant progress on climate adaptation through the adoption of a National Strategy and the establishment of a National Council for Adaptation to Climate Change, as well as through the development of Regional Adaptation Plans,

-The National Energy and Climate Plan (NECP) provides a detailed roadmap for achieving specific Energy and Climate Targets by the year 2030.
-The NECP presents and analyzes Policy Priorities and Measures across a wide range of developmental and economic activities for the benefit of Greek society.
-The revised National Plan for Energy and Climate (NECP), aligned with the new national and European climate targets, is expected to be ratified within 2023.
+The National Energy and Climate Plan (NECP) constitutes a detailed roadmap for achieving specific Energy and Climate Targets by 2030.
+The NECP presents and analyses Policy Priorities and Measures across a broad range of development and economic activities for the benefit of Greek society.

 Biodiversity